Rebecca Toutant, MA, RD, CSSD, LDN, CEDS, CDCES, cPT

 The moral of the story…

-We need protein but it’s not a magic bullet.
+We do need protein but it’s not what make a food “healthy.”
 Animal protein tends to have more protein per serving BUT plants are 100% capable of providing our bodies with everything we need along with the added benefit of high levels of disease prevention.
 Our bodies thrive when they’re fed a balanced diet based upon our physical and emotional needs.
 If you’re trying to figure out how to make it work for you, connect with a dietitian!